Project Structure

 # ux Template

-A page usually consists of three parts: page structure, style, and logical interaction.
-These three parts can be placed in one ux file or as separate files.
+A page typically consists of three parts: page structure, style, and logic interaction.
+These three parts can be placed in a single ux file or as separate files.

-If placed in one ux file, the ux file needs to contain three tags: template, style, and script.
+If placed in a single ux file, it needs to contain the template, style, and script tags:

 <template>